Nuclear War: A Scenario: Development and conception

+Lastly, Shane Salerno gave Jacobsen the idea for her book and worked with her on the manuscript during COVID, in 2020.
+Nuclear War: A Scenario was published on March 26, 2024.

 Literary and historical context

 Nuclear War: A Scenario builds upon a long tradition of nuclear war literature and analysis that has evolved since the atomic age began.
-Jacobsen has acknowledged key influences on her work, particularly John Hersey's Hiroshima (1946), which pioneered the minute-by-minute documentation of nuclear catastrophe through eyewitness accounts, and Fred Kaplan's The Wizards of Armageddon (1983), which exposed the strategic thinking behind nuclear war planning.
+When asked about works that informed her understanding of nuclear war, Jacobsen has highlighted several key texts.
+Among them is John Hersey's Hiroshima (1946), which pioneered the minute-by-minute documentation of nuclear catastrophe through eyewitness accounts.
+Next is historian William L. Shirer who offered not only a stark assessment of future warfare in the preface to his 1960 work The Rise and Fall of the Third Reich but also encapsulated a summary of Jacobsen's own work, warning that the next great war "will be launched by suicidal little madmen pressing an electronic button.
+Such a war will not last long and none will ever follow it.
+There will be no conquerors and no conquests, but only the charred bones of the dead on an uninhabited planet.".
+Finally, Fred Kaplan who exposed in The Wizards of Armageddon (1983) the strategic thinking behind nuclear war planning.

 The book also draws comparisons to other seminal works in nuclear literature, with reviewers noting connections to Jonathan Schell's influential 1982 work The Fate of the Earth, which provided one of the most influential examinations of nuclear war's potential consequences.
 Earlier fictional treatments of nuclear conflict, including Nevil Shute's On the Beach (1957) and the television film The Day After (1983), demonstrated the power of narrative to influence public opinion and policy—a tradition Jacobsen explicitly hopes to continue.

 Jacobsen's approach differs from previous works by combining the documentary rigor of policy analysis with the immediate, real-time narrative structure more commonly found in fiction.
 Unlike the retrospective approach of Hersey's Hiroshima or the theoretical framework of Schell's The Fate of the Earth, Jacobsen presents a forward-looking scenario grounded in contemporary military capabilities and protocols.
 Her work also distinguishes itself from earlier Cold War-era analyses by incorporating modern nuclear threats, including electromagnetic pulse weapons and the multi-polar nuclear landscape of the 21st century.
 For her "literary north-star" in crafting speculative non-fiction, a first for her, Jacobsen drew inspiration from Alan Weisman's The World Without Us, which similarly presents a meticulously researched scenario of potential future events.